By:

 The

-athletes is providing global stimulation from a movement perspective.
+is providing global stimulation from a movement perspective.
+Younger

-Younger athletes must experience and eventually perfect, a variety
+athletes must experience and eventually perfect, a variety of motor

-of motor skills in order to ensure both future athletic success
+skills in order to ensure both future athletic success and injury prevention.

-itself however, is a global system made up of several synergistic
+years.
+Coordination itself however, is a global system made up of several

 Balance,

-auditory and visual stimulus have all been identified as elements
+and visual stimulus have all been identified as elements of coordination.

-As Joseph Drabik points out in his book ‘Children &
+changing environment.
+As Joseph Drabik points out in his book ‘Children

 As